Explore the Greenhouse Effect

 First, click the link How does the sun’s energy get into the climate system? to access the narrated video, describing the importance of the greenhouse effect in making the planet habitable, or able to support life.
 After viewing the video, discuss the question listed below with your classmates.

-After viewing the video, discuss the following question with your neighbor or classmates:
+After viewing the video, discuss the following question with your parent, sibling, or someone else:

 - How do greenhouse gases impact life on Earth?